openbioscience/glossary/README.md

 ## D

 ## E
+- **enrichment (genetics, genomics).** A measure of how much more likely than chance a gene or other feature appears.
+See [this reddit post](https://archive.is/bBZ9V) for an example.

 ## F
 - **fluorescence resonance energy transfer (FRET).**

 ## G
 - **genome order.** An ordering of **aligned reads** such that reads are sorted based on their alignment coordinate (the first index where the read aligns to the reference).
-When viewing SAM/BAM files, this refers to sorting along the third and fourth columns: reference sequence, often the chromosome name, and one-based leftmost mapping position.
+When viewing SAM/BAM files, this refers to sorting along the third and fourth columns: reference sequence name (often the chromosome number), and one-based leftmost mapping position.

 ## H
 - **hESC.** Human embryonic stem cells.